EzekielUtshudi/Microverse-Capstone-Project/README.md

 # Microverse-Capstone-Project
-The module one capstone project.
+The first module capstone project.
-# HTML/CSS & JavaScript capstone project - Web Development Course page

 ![](img/demo.png)

-> A website  showcasing the available web development course with all instructors.
+> A webpage for online bootcamp with all the contents and instructors.

 ## Built With